-ESG analysts and accounting controllers have the expertise to ensure you comply when financially reporting your financial statements.
+ESG-trained accounting controllers have the expertise to ensure that you comply when financially reporting and factoring in ESG.
 You should file your financial statements and report to governmental agencies, including SEC (Securities Exchange Commission), if you own a publicly-traded company, and the Internal Revenue Service (IRS).
-Consider the latest ESG reporting standards to determine how the changes in accounting standards will directly or indirectly affect your financial reporting.
+Consider the latest ESG-related reporting standards, or consult with an accountant that understands the latest developments in this area, to determine how the accounting standards will affect your financial reporting.

 Are you having trouble wrapping your head around governance compliance and understanding how your business can function better, reduce risk and optimize costs considering relevant ESG issues?
 At Fusion CPA, our controllers understand environmental, social, and governance issues and their impact on businesses.
 We consult with clients to ensure compliance and best practice throughout the business, considering issues that you may not be aware of that might be affecting your operations or policies.
 We also analyse your books to help you reduce risk and save money in this regard.
 Contact us to discuss compliance for your business.